 We didn't even bother with any toppings before serving, but now as I think back on it, a big, thick, cold scoop of ice cream would have been delicious with the caramelized but still-crisp apples.

-Jump To:
+Jump to:

-BOOKMARK THIS PUFF PASTRY TART APPLE BECAUSE
+BOOKMARK THIS APPLE TART WITH PUFF PASTRY

-It’s a super quick take on an apple pie
+Itโs a super quick take on an apple pie - only 45 minutes from rolling to baking

-It’s an impressive dessert, a teatime snack, and great for brunch
+Itโs an impressive dessert, a teatime snack, and great for brunch

-HOW TO MAKE APPLE PUFF PASTRY TART?
+HOW TO MAKE THIS EASY APPLE PUFF PASTRY TART?

 Step 1: Flour your work surface lightly, then roll the puff pastry into a 12-inch-long rectangle.